chmaha/ReaClassical/new_in_rc.md

 ## Mixer Snapshots Manager

 Shift+M. The very latest addition to ReaClassical 26.
-Mixer scenes and automation for humans!
-Set snaphots at edit cursor or time selection with auto recall during playback and changing edit cursor position during transport stop.
+Mixer scenes for humans!
+Set snaphots on named items (aka album track starts) with auto recall during playback and changing edit cursor position during transport stop.
 4 independent banks with copy between functionality.
 Disable auto-recall to turn the manager into a simple manual recall by clicking on a table row.

-Hide markers to declutter the timeline but still allow for auto recall.
+## Quick and Easy Volume Automation

+I. Add quick volume automation with optional ramps at edit cursor or within time selection.

 Plus many more small fixes/improvements...